opensearch-project/project-website/_posts/2025-05-23-Introducing-Common-Filters-in-OpenSearch-Hybrid-Query-Sub-Queries.md

 As a result, subqueries still score documents that will later be filtered out, wasting compute resources.
 In vector search, this can also impact relevance: if you retrieve only the top k vectors and then apply a filter, you might discard relevant results that were just outside the top k because they didn't meet the filter conditions.

-Clearly, a better approach was needed, one that allows filters to be applied earlier, within the hybrid query itself.
+A better approach was clearly needed---one that allows filters to be applied earlier and within the hybrid query itself.

 ## Introducing common filters for hybrid queries

-OpenSearch 3.0 adds **common filter support** to the hybrid query DSL.
-You can now define a top-level `filter` in your hybrid query, and OpenSearch automatically applies it to all subqueries.
+OpenSearch 3.0 adds **common filter support** to the hybrid query domain-specific language (DSL).
+You can now define a top-level `filter` in your hybrid query, and OpenSearch will automatically apply it to all subqueries.
 This avoids duplication and ensures consistent filtering across your query logic.

 Here's an example of a hybrid query using a common filter to restrict results to the `shoes` category: